andrewKOwong/mixedconclusions/content/blog/clps_survey_vars/index.md

 ![HTML codebook](images/html_codebook.png)

-## Extracting data from HTML to JSON
+## Extracting the Data from HTML to JSON
 ### Parsing HTML with BeautifulSoup
 The structure of the extracted HTML file is a list of sibling `<div>` and `<span>` elements inside the main `<body>` tag.
 For example, the following is